ericcornelissen/svgo-action/CONTRIBUTING.md

 ## Making Changes

-Before you start making changes, be sure to run `npm install`.
+Before you start making changes you should run `npm install`.
+This ensures your local development environment is setup and ready to go.

-When making changes it is important that 1) your changes are properly formatted and 2) your changes are properly tested if it is a code change.
+When making changes it is important that 1) your changes are properly formatted and 2) your changes are properly tested (if it is a code change).
 The former can be achieved with the `npm run format` command.
 The latter requires you to add new test cases to the project, you can use `npm run test` to verify the new (and old) tests pass.
+Read on to understand how testing is done in this project.

 ## Testing